jrwrigh/dotfiles2.0/README.md

     path = ~/.config/gitconfig.aliases
 ```

-Generally advised to put the includes at the beginning of the `.gitconfig` so
+Generally advised to put the includes at the beginning of the
-that directives in that the local file overrides these "default" settings.
+`~/.config/git/config` so that directives in that the local file overrides
+these "default" settings.

 ## List of common packages I use (and should remember)